Burton-Burton Residents Association

-A dominant building is Burton Manor, originally the home of the Gladstone Family and since 1948 has been an adult education college.
+A dominant building is Burton Manor, originally the home of the Gladstone Family and from 1948 it was an adult education college.
 The building is now currently used as commerical offices.

 Burton retains its historic charm with many old buildings, some dating as far back as the sixteenth century, with most of the village designated a Conservation Area.

 Cheshire Life magazine has in the past called Burton "The Jewel of the Wirral”.